mluchettii/zenportfolio/docs/about/resume.md

 ## Summary

-Driven Cybersecurity Intern experienced in integrating and managing diverse systems spanning cybersecurity, cloud platforms, networking, and automation.
-Proficient in designing and optimizing secure, scalable environments leveraging virtualization, containerization, and advanced security tools.
-Demonstrates a strategic approach to problem-solving, process improvement, and collaboration across technical disciplines.
-Passionate about continuous learning and applying innovative solutions to meet evolving organizational needs.
+Cybersecurity Intern with hands-on experience in lab environments, applying practical skills in threat detection, vulnerability management, and security tool deployment.
+Proficient with industry tools like IBM QRadar, CrowdStrike, and Nessus through projects simulating real-world scenarios.
+Strong foundational knowledge in zero-trust architectures, SIEMs, and automation.
+Passionate about continuous learning in cybersecurity and IT, with a growing interest in DevOps and cloud-native technologies

 ---